-At some point, attempting to enhance a raw render by using postwork is inevitable.
-Certain 3D scenes can be tweaked again and again, but the sands of time in that hourglass won’t stop and a few more hours pass in trying to make a render “pop” by adjusting and re-rendering – ending up with too many iterations and a high cost for your efforts.
+At some point, working to enhance a raw render by using postwork is inevitable.
+Much effort can be put into a render to help make it “pop” by adjusting and re-rendering – ending up with too many iterations and a high cost in time for your efforts.

-Have you experienced hours waiting for a render, only to discover render artefacts that are glaringly obvious?
+Have you experienced hours waiting for a render, only to discover render artefacts?
 The frustration is palpable (I’ve felt this many times) and your intuition tells you that there are ways to fix it…but how?

 What about the large heap of renders that you’ve cast upon the “discarded” pile?
 You may have artwork that’s too dark (or too light), or lacked a certain impact.
 What if you could add elements to that render, even if you no longer had the original scene?

 What if you learned a complete set of techniques that solved all of these challenges and gave you a “go-to” toolkit that enriched your art.
 Imagine rescuing most of those renders that you would normally abandon.

 What if you were able to get a deep knowledge of postwork that saved you hours of time in your workflow and tripled your productivity, where some of this is understanding when to stop tinkering with a 3D scene and use postwork instead to finish the job.